Below is list of additional income that should be added to your Indiana return:

 Net Operating Loss Add-Back

-Any net operating loss that was reported on line 21 of your federal return, must be added back to your Indiana return.
+Any net operating loss that was reported on Schedule 1, line 8 of your federal return, must be added back to your Indiana return.
 List the amount of the loss as a positive number. (you may still be eligible to claim an Indiana NOL deduction on your state return)

 OOS Municipal Obligation Interest Add-Back